Synchronized Cardioversion: Step-by-Step Guide for Medical Rescuers

 What is Synchronized Cardioversion?

 Synchronized cardioversion is a life-saving procedure performed to treat certain arrhythmias when medication is unable to convert those rhythms to a normal rhythm.
-This method involves a low-energy shock to the front of the body.
-While similar to defibrillation, this shock synchronizes to administer the shock at a precise moment–when the QRS complex peaks.
-This high point is called the R wave.
+This method involves a low-energy shock to the chest.

-This perfect timing is accomplished by selecting the “SYNC” option on a defibrillator.
-Once you push the button, you’ll note a pause.
-During this pause, a lot is happening.
 The machine synchronizes itself with the patient’s ECG rhythm.
 Now, the device knows when the QRS complex peaks on the R wave.
 As a result, it can deliver a precisely timed shock to obtain the desired effect.

 When Do You Use Synchronized Cardioversion Vs. Unsynchronized

 Unsynchronized cardioversion delivers a high energy shock when the rescuer presses the button.
 It relies on a person to try to time the shock (or not) to get the desired result.
 Most often, this means the shock occurs randomly in the cardiac rhythm cycle (QRS complex).
-And if that shock lands at a specifically bad time, it could make the situation worse.

-The synchronization prevents this hitting of the T wave by timing the LOW ENERGY shock so that it does not happen during cardiac repolarization (t-wave), which would be very likely to cause VF (Ventricular Fibrillation).
-Instead, it shocks at the QRS peak to restore a normal rhythm.
-And it goes beyond that to precisely, hit the R wave instead.
+The synchronization prevents hitting of the T wave by timing the LOW ENERGY shock so that it does not happen during cardiac repolarization (t-wave), which would be very likely to cause VF (Ventricular Fibrillation).

-What Is the Difference Between Cardioversion and Defibrillation?
+What is the Difference Between Cardioversion and Defibrillation

 Apply defibrillation during an immediate life-threatening event where the heart has stopped.
 The patient has no pulse.
 There are three primary indicators for defibrillation, and these are:

 On the other hand, cardioversion (aka synchronized cardioversion) converts the rhythm from arrhythmia to normal.
+You should always safely cardiovert a person with proper training.

 What is Synchronized Shock Therapy?